cysouw/pandoc-ling/readme.md

 ## Issues with `pandoc-ling`

 - Manually provided identifiers for examples should not be purely numerical (so do not use e.g. `#5789`).
 In some situation this interferes with the setting of the cross-references.
 - Because the cross-references use the same structure as citations in Pandoc, the processing of citations (by `citeproc`) should be performed **after** the processing by `pandoc-ling`.
+Further, [`pandoc-crossref`](https://github.com/lierdakil/pandoc-crossref), another Pandoc extension for numbering figures and other captions, also uses the same system.
+From experience, it seems safer to put `pandoc-crossref` **before** `pandoc-ling` in the order of processing (though I have no idea why).
 - Interlinear examples will will not wrap at the end of the page.
 There is no solution yet for longer examples that are longer than the size of the page.
 - When exporting to `docx` there is a problem because there are paragraphs inserted after tables, which adds space in lists with multiple interlinear examples.
 This is [by design](https://answers.microsoft.com/en-us/msoffice/forum/msoffice_word-mso_windows8-mso_2013_release/how-to-remove-extra-paragraph-after-table/995b3811-9f55-4df1-bbbc-9f672b1ad262).
 The official solution is to set font-size to 1 for this paragraph inside MS Word.
 - Multi-column cells are crucial for `pandoc-ling` to work properly.
-These are only introduced in new table format with pandoc 2.10 (so older pandoc version are not supported).
+These are only introduced in new table format with Pandoc 2.10 (so older Pandoc version are not supported).
 Also note that these structures are not yet exported to all formats, e.g. it will not be displayed correctly in `docx`.
 However, this is currently an area of active development
 - `langsci-gb4e` is only available as part of the [`langsci` package](https://ctan.org/pkg/langsci?lang=en).
 You have to make it available to Pandoc, e.g. by adding it into the same directory as the pandoc-ling.lua filter.
 I have added a recent version of `langsci-gb4e`  here for convenience, but this one might be outdated at some time in the future.

 ## A note on Latex conversion

 Originally, I decided to write this filter as a two-pronged conversion, making a markdown version myself, but using a mapping to one of the many latex libraries for linguistics examples as a quick fix.
 I assumed that such a mapping would be the easy part.
 However, it turned out that the mapping to latex was much more difficult that I anticipated.
 Basically, it turned out that the 'common denominator' that I was aiming for was not necessarily the 'common denominator' provided by the latex packages.
-I worked on mapping to various packages (linguex, gb4e, langsci-gb4s and expex) with growing dismay.
-This approach resulted in version 1.0, as made available here.
+I worked on mapping to various packages (linguex, gb4e, langsci-gb4e and expex) with growing dismay.
+This approach resulted in a first version.
 However, after this version was (more or less) finished, I realised that it would be better to first define the 'common denominator' more clearly (as done here), and then implement this purely in Pandoc.
-From that basis I will then make better mappings to Latex in future updates of this filter.
+From that basis I have then made attempts to map them to the various latex packages.

+## A note on implementation

+The basic structure of the examples are transformed into Pandoc tables.
+Tables are reasonably safe for converting in other formats.
+Care has been taken to add `classes` to all elements of the tables (e.g. the preamble has the class `linguistic-example-preamble`).
+When exported formats are aware of these classes, they can be used to fine-tune the formatting.
+I have used a few such fine-tunings into the html output of this filter by adding a few CSS-style statements.
+The naming of the classes is quite transparent, using the form `linguistic-example-...`.

 ---
 author: Michael Cysouw